AradPilevarJavid/studybuild-customer-analysis-02/submissions/lianafarsi/README.md

 - `customer_analytics_lianafarsi.ipynb`: The main Colab notebook containing all Python code, EDA, and visualizations.
 - `customer_analytics_results.xlsx`: Final aggregated datasets and KPI summaries ready for stakeholder review.
 - `cleaned_dataset_lianafarsi.xlsx`: The prepared dataset used for this analysis.
-- `Management_Report.pdf`: A 1-page visual executive summary containing top charts and business recommendations.
+- `Report.pdf`: A 1-page visual executive summary containing top charts and business recommendations.